GuildSA/JavaHackPack/README.md

-# JavaHackPack
+# java-hack-pack
-The JavaHackPack is a collection of Intellij projects aimed at teaching the basics of the Java programming language.
+The java-hack-pack is a collection of Intellij projects aimed at teaching the basics of the Java programming language.

 This is a free educational resource developed by [The Guild of Software Architects](https://guildsa.org/).